lkumle/onlineVRtoolbox_tutorials/docs/steamApp/buildUpload.md

 ---
 title: Step 2 - Uploading to Steam
 layout: default
-parent: Notebook 1 – Creating and uploading a Unity application
+parent: Notebook 4 – Creating and uploading a build
 ---

 ## Uploading the experiment to Steam

 On this page, we go over the general steps of uploading an experiment/build to Steam.
 Instead of detailing every step, we focus on a broader overview and link to detailed resources along the way — we believe these resources explain the process better than we would be able to here.
 Our hope is that this notebook will provide the necessary context to successfully navigate these additional resources.

-#### Overview of the Steam Ecosystem
+### Overview of the Steam Ecosystem

 Navigating the Steam ecosystem involves three components, each serving a different role for developers and players: